boudra/moboudra.com/posts/hacking-vs-overengineering.md

 On the other hand, the overengineering type prioritizes code quality above all else, sometimes forgetting that code serves a purpose.
 They enjoy building functional and elegant systems that are easy to maintain.
 While this approach is great for delivering scalable and maintainable solutions, it can slow down the development process, reducing speed to market and the ability to adapt to feedback from users.

-I wouldn't say they're neccessarily right or wrong.
+I wouldn't say that one neccessarily right and the other one wrong.
 But as with everything, there are trade-offs, and it all depends on the timing and context.

 I personally think a good engineer is someone who can quickly deliver high quality software by mixing both approaches when they make sense.